 Actually, maybe it's not such a funny story.
 Sometimes it takes me awhile to finish a piece.
 What an understatement!

-bird sitting on a branch (turn your head to the left, I can't get
+I think the inclusion on this piece of jasper looks like a little bird sitting on a branch (turn your head to the left, I can't get the picture rotated).
+A lil' bird, or chipa, right Cass? |

 No comments: